James Long (priest): The Nil Darpan affair

 The circulation of the play "generated hostility from indigo planters, who brought a lawsuit against Long on the charges that the preface of the play slandered the editors of the two pro-plantation newspapers, the Englishman and the Bengal Hurkaru, and that the text of the drama brought the planters a bad name."
 As soon as the planters noticed the circulation of the play, W. F. Fergusson, the Secretary of the Landholders' and Commercial Association, wrote to the Governor of Bengal.
 He inquired as to which parties had sanctioned the play and whether the authority of the Bengal Government had given permission to publish it.
 He also threatened those who had circulated "foul and malicious libel on indigo planting, evoking sedition and breaches of the peace".
 He wrote that they must be prosecuted "with an utmost rigour of the law".
 The Lieutenant Governor replied that some officials had caused the offence; the planters, unsatisfied with the answer, decided to institute legal proceedings with a view to ascertain the authors and publishers of the Nil Durpan.
 The words mentioned in Long’s Introduction to the play stated that what was presented in it was "plain but true"; this was subsequently used by the planters in their prosecution of Long for publishing defamatory statements.
 C. H. Manuel, whose name was mentioned as printer of Nil Durpan, was indicted in the Calcutta Supreme Court on 11 June 1861.
 He pleaded guilty, and his counsel (acting on Long’s advice) named Long as his employer in the matter of publishing.

 Long's trial lasted from 19 to 24 July 1861, at the Calcutta Supreme Court.
 Mr. Peterson and Mr. Cowie prosecuted, Mr. Eglinton and Mr. Newmarch appeared on behalf of the defendant, and Sir M.L.
 Wells presided as judge.
 Wells found Long guilty of libel, fined him one thousand rupees and sentenced him to one month’s imprisonment, which he served in the period of July–August 1861.
-Kaliprasanna Singha paid the fine of Long's behalf.
+Kaliprasanna Singha paid the fine on Long's behalf.